 If you want to learn how to relieve stress, Terminalia chebula, also called Haritaki and Myrobalan, is highly effective at supporting stress management.
 An adaptogenic herb, Terminalia helps the body combat the effects of stress and enables the body to function normally during traumatic periods.
 It helps reduce the biochemical markers of stress, and it’s anti-inflammatory and antioxidant potential can reduce the effects of stress on your body.

 Like Ocimum and Polygala, Terminalia is both a nootropic and an antioxidant.
 It’s also believed to increase energy, intelligence, and awareness.
-You can learn more about Terminalia here.
+Read the Terminalia FAQ.

 Relieve Your Stress – Start Today

 It’s easy to get caught up in a round-the-clock routine that leaves little time for you.
 Take a break.
 Sit in silence.
 Read.
 Reflect.
 And brew yourself a daily cup or two of these stress-relief teas.
 All three stress relief teas are caffeine-free, so you can enjoy them any time of day, including right before you go to bed.